The Reviews

 The Kinks

 The Kinks started out as a heavy R&B band, churning out riff laden rock that was the mid-60s hard rock --songs like "You Really Got Me" and "All Day and All of the Night".
-This was the heavier part of the R&B scene, along with groups like The Pretty Things.
-Certainly the Who and the Beatles also came from the same genre, but they had a greater emphasis on pop.
-Ironically, the Kinks turned to a lighter sound later, as Ray Davies became a talented songwriter in a different way from his contemporaries, focusing on social satires or character portraits much like "Eleanor Rigby".
+The Kinks lightened up soon enough, as Ray Davies became a talented songwriter in a different way from his contemporaries, focusing on social satires or character portraits much like "Eleanor Rigby" and drawing from music hall material.
 In the later 60s, the Kinks didn't embrace psychedelia; instead their music evoked pastoral scenes and British whimsy in a lighter vein.
 The Kinks are the Village Green Preservation Society was the culmination of this approach, and sounds about as removed from works like Led Zeppelin as can be.
-The Kinks represented an alternative rock path --one that didn't involve synthesizers, lighting fast guitar or massive amounts of LSD-- a path that was as worthwhile and interesting as the more popular ones around it.
-The result was that their records didn't always chart.
-But their peak period was similar to that of the many other first generation English bands, from around 1966 to 1971 or so.
+The Kinks represented an alternative path --one without synthesizers, lightening-quick guitar or massive amounts of LSD-- a path that was as worthwhile and interesting as the more popular ones around it.
+The result was that their records didn't always chart, but their peak period was similar to that of the many other first generation English bands, from around 1966 to 1971 or so.
+Post Muswell Hillbillies, the band drifted into Ray Davies centered musicals and concept albums laden with everything imaginable.

 Kinkdom (1965), **1/2

 On the American side of things, this was the Kinks' fourth album, following The Kinks, Kinks-Size and Kinda Kinks.
-It is a false transitional album, because the tracks were drawn from the band's entire existance.
-Ray does have a few excellent ideas - the biting piece of satire of "A Well Respected Man", the droning Indian-like "See My Friends" which foreshadows the popular use of sitars without using them, and a classic Kinks-style pop-rock song "Who'll Be the Next in Line".
+There's no reason to own it now, and it was a false transitional album at time, as its tracks were drawn from the band's entire existence.
+Ray had a few excellent new ideas - his first biting satire on "A Well Respected Man", the droning Indian-like "See My Friends" which foreshadows the popular use of sitars without using them, and a classic dance song "Who'll Be the Next in Line" with a nice descending verses.
 Aside from these, Ray is not particularly inspired, writing lukewarm tracks like "Such a Shame", "Don't You Fret" and the Beatles-style knock-off "Never Met a Girl Like You Before".
-He even cannabilize previous work, with the opening of "Never Met a Girl Like You Before" copying "Tired of Waiting for You", and "I Need You" is another re-write of "You Really Got Me.".
-Dave contributes one song, the decent country "Wait Till the Summer Comes Along".
+He even cannibalize previous work, with the opening of "Never Met a Girl Like You Before" copying "Tired of Waiting for You", and "I Need You" is another re-write of "You Really Got Me".
+Dave contributes one song, the decent acoustic country tune "Wait Till the Summer Comes Along".
 The album's cover versions are sinkholes - the annoying "Naggin' Woman" and a pointless version of "Louie, Louie".
-With "You Really Got Me" masquerading as "I Need You", and "Louie Louie" this album should have just been called Ray Davies' Few New Ideas and the Hits of 1963-64.
-Warning: the "stereo" version of this album is just a poorly spread mono version, and can cause headaches with headphones.
-Since the UK albums are easily available on CD there is no reason to buy this.
+With "You Really Got Me" masquerading as "I Need You", and "Louie Louie" present, this album should have just been called Ray Davies' Few New Ideas and the Hits of 1963-64.
+Warning: the "stereo" version of this album is just a poorly spread mono version, and can cause headphone headaches.

 Face to Face (1966), ****